drhsqlite/pikchr/doc/userman.md

 Pikchr works like PIC with on important change.
 When the "down" statement is evaluated, Pikchr also moves the ".end" of the previous object to a new location that is approprate for the new direction.
-So, in other words, the down command move the .end of the circle from .e to .s.
+So, in other words, the down command moves the .end of the circle from .e to .s.
 You can see this by setting a red dot at the .end of the circle *after* the "down" command: